 Recreational diving for greenlip and brownlip abalone is a small but active sector, with dive shops and vessel manufacturers' benefiting from this activity.
-The recreational fishery provides a major social benefit to those sectors of the community that appreciate the abalone as a delicacy.
-There were 15,561 licenses issued that would have allowed fishers to participate in the recreational abalone fishery, although most of these would have targeted the Roe's abalone fishery in the Perth metropolitan area.
+The recreational fishery provides a major social benefit to those community members that appreciate abalone as a delicacy.
+There were